yaahc/reference/src/names/name-resolution.md

 > [!NOTE]
 >
-> The compiler will attempt to resolve derive helpers that are used before their associated macro introduces them into scope after resolving derive helper candidates that are correctly in scope.
+> The compiler will attempt to resolve derive helpers that are used before their associated macro introduces them into scope.
+This scope is visited after the scope for resolving derive helper candidates that are correctly in scope.
 This behavior is slated for removal.
 >
 > For more info see [derive helper scope].